 Anne: That is so good.
 That’s how so many women feel.
 Although, as I said about that lady at lunch, being grateful isn’t the solution per se, but now that I’m on the other side I actually do feel grateful, but it wasn’t the solution.
 It’s how I feel now that I have space, that I have safety, that I have security, that I’ve been able to process things from a safe distance.
 Now I feel grateful.

 Tracy: Right, and I think the gratitude and the joy that we can feel if we allow it to come naturally as opposed to chasing it is more genuine.
 That’s my experience.
 It was not helpful for me growing up as a child in a culture, in a family, where I was constantly being told that I just needed to choose to be happy and that I just needed to choose not to let things bother me, and that I just needed to smile more.
 All of these things were not helpful.
 It didn’t help me to be a happy kid, and in trauma when I was legitimately a victim of a terrible thing, it was not helpful at all.
 It was retraumatizing, and therefore, actually stunted me a little bit until I was able to recognize what was going on and set boundaries around people who were not safe.
 It was not helpful at all hearing messages like that.
 It’s not trauma-informed to do that, and that’s the thing.
 We have to be careful about timing.
 We have to be informed about trauma so that we can best help people and ourselves.

 Anne: We are going to continue this conversation next week, so stay tuned.
 Tracy and I are going to talk about the book Jesus Feminist by Sarah Bessey, which I recommend everyone read.

 If this podcast is helpful to you, please support it.
-Go to our website BTR.org, scroll down to the bottom, and click on support the podcast; and until next week, stay safe out there.
+Until next week, stay safe out there.